astoff/code-cells.el/README.md

 ```

 The first is what you get by exporting a notebook to a script on
-Jupyter's web interface or with the command `jupyter nbconvert --to
+Jupyter's web interface or with the command `jupyter nbconvert`.
+The
-python <FILE.ipynb>`.
-The second style is compatible with Jupytext,
+second style is compatible with Jupytext, among several other tools.
-among several other tools.
-The third is in the spirit of Emacs's
+The third is in the spirit of Emacs's outline mode.
+Further percent
-outline mode.
+signs or asterisks signify nested cells.
+In fact, `cells-mode`
+doubles as a general-purpose enhancement of `outline-minor-mode`; see
+below for details.

 Editing commands
 ----------------